capa46/project/another-page.md

 }

 We employ the keyword **DISTINCT** to eliminate duplicates and by doing so we get 7 results.
-Among them, we selct the artwork _Pietà, Pietà (stampa) di Buonarroti Michelangelo, Halm Peter Von (sec.
+Among them, we select the artwork _Pietà, Pietà (stampa) di Buonarroti Michelangelo, Halm Peter Von (sec.
 XIX)_, from which we retrieve the cultural property IRI and the 2nd author's (Halm Peter Von) IRI.

 Results: